 It’s always a privilege to create a wine that is true to its traditions in both taste and aroma.

-It’s beautiful, unique country and ideal for growing fruit that produces wonderful light and medium-weight wines for which Italy has become famous.
+It’s beautiful, unique country and ideal for growing fruit that produces wonderful medium-weight wines for which Italy has become famous.

-The closest countryside we have in Australia is McLaren Vale, which is where the fruit for our Montepulciano was grown.
+The closest countryside we have in Australia is McLaren Vale, which is where the fruit for our Montepulciano is grown.

 We’ve called this Montepulciano “Uno Momento” – and there’s a story behind that.

-We’d been in business at Smidge Wines for about four years, producing an increasingly popular range of Shiraz and Cabernet Sauvignon wines.
+We’d been in business at Smidge Wines for a number of years, producing an increasingly popular range of predominantly Shiraz and Cabernet Sauvignon wines.
 Never satisfied, I thought we needed another red wine in the portfolio.

-One local grower had planted a small block with Montepulciano grape.
-Back in 2017, the weather had been cooler, and I knew this to be perfect conditions for a grape traditionally grown at the foot of the Apennines.
+One local grower had grafted a small block to Montepulciano adjacent to a block of Shiraz that I already sourced fruit from.
+During the vintage of 2017, the weather was cooler, and I knew this to be very much aligned to the conditions for the grape traditionally grown at the foot of the Apennines.

 I bought the entire crop on the spot.

-Two weeks later, we’d handpicked fruit and de-stemmed the bunches to ensure we could use as many whole berries as possible.
+Two weeks later, the fruit was handpicked and the bunches de-stemmed to ensure we could retain as many whole berries as possible.
 It was 24 days on skins with wild fermentation and no additions.
-Matured in two-year-old French barriques for ten months, it spent another year in the bottle before release 14 months ago.
+Matured in two-year-old French barriques for ten months, it spent another 18 months in bottle before release 14 months ago.

-Instinct served me well as the wine has received 96 points out of 100 from the James Halliday Wine Companion.
+Instinct served me well as the wine has received 95 points out of 100 from the Halliday Wine Companion.

-When you taste it, you should leave behind any expectation of a traditional Shiraz or Pinot Noir and instead enjoy an Italian experience conjured from the McLaren Vale’s red-brown soils that are so similar to those in the Apennines.
+When you taste it, you should leave behind any expectation of a traditional Shiraz or Pinot Noir and instead enjoy an Italian experience conjured from the McLaren Vale’s red-brown over limestone soils that are very similar to those in the Apennines.

-The wine is deep red with a striking and light perfume.
-You’ll experience lovely plum fruit with subtle savoury notes, fine tannins and fresh acidity.
+The wine is deep red with a striking perfume.
+You’ll experience lovely red and purple fruits with subtle savoury notes, fine tannins and fresh acidity.

-This 2017 Uno Momento Montepulciano, available under the Smidge White Label, is based on the Montepulciano d’Abruzza, a wine that hails from the town of Montepulciano that can trace its wine heritage back to 1AD.
+This 2017 Uno Momento Montepulciano, available under the Smidge White Label, is based on the Montepulciano d’Abruzzo, a wine that one can trace its wine heritage back to 1AD.

 A total of 150 dozen of the Uno Momento has been made, and it has proven very popular.
 Only a few cases are left.

-While Australians continue to love high-alcohol and rich wines such as the Shiraz, many want the contrast of a medium-bodied, light and fruity wine.
-Our Montepulciano meets this need perfectly, and customers rarely leave our cellar door without a couple of bottles after a tasting.
+While many Australians continue to love richer wines such as Shiraz, tastes are changing and often the preference is for medium-bodied, yet flavoursome food friendly wines.
+Our Montepulciano meets this need perfectly, and customers rarely leave our cellar door without a couple of bottles under their arms.

-It’s ready to drink now, or you can store it for a decade.
-If you like to pair your wine with food, I’d recommend anti-pasta, ossobuco and lamb shanks.
+It’s ready to drink now, or you can cellar it for a decade.
+If you like to pair your wine with food, I’d recommend anti-pasta, ossobuco or lamb shanks.